 Our Performance Management Framework has a positive performance approach that stresses personal responsibility, open two‐way communication, mutual respect, teamwork, anticipated results and a focus on relationships.
 The process sets expectations on discussion and feedback between employees and their supervisors based on a clear statement of job goals and performance expectations.
 All staff are expected to participate in the performance management scheme.

 Performance progression is linked to work performance through the APVMA Performance Management Framework.

 We are committed to communicating and consulting with our employees about significant issues through the Staff Consultative Committee and Health and Safety Committee.

 We are committed to the principles of fairness, equity and diversity in employment.

-Learning and Development
+Learning and development

-There are a number of prerequisites to employment within the Australian Pesticides and Veterinary Medicines Authority.
+There are a number of prerequisites to employment within the APVMA.
+Police records, employment history and employment references will be checked prior to engagement.
 A person is not eligible for engagement unless they meet the following conditions:

 Formal qualifications are required to undertake some duties and are specified in the selection documentation where applicable.
-Qualifications will usually be verified.
+Qualifications will be verified.

-Security and Character Clearance
+Security and character clearance

-All staff must undertake a security clearance at the Baseline level, as a minimum, and to maintain that level of clearance while working at the APVMA.
-Where a higher level of clearance is necessary to perform the functions of a particular role this will be made clear to candidates at the recruitment phase.
+All staff must undertake a security clearance at the Baseline level, as a minimum, and maintain that level of clearance while working at the APVMA.
+Where a higher level of clearance is necessary to perform the functions of a particular role this will be made clear to candidates during the recruitment phase.
 Police records, employment history and employment references will usually be checked prior to engagement.